morin-98/morin-98/README.md

 - 👋 Hi, I’m @morin-98
 - 👀 I’m interested in practice
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning html css js
-- 💞️ I’m looking to collaborate on anyway
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---